 Atomic Number Mass Number - Definition, Example, Formula & Calculation, FAQs

+Have you ever wondered why each element in the periodic table has a unique identity?
+What exactly does the atomic number of an element tell us about its structure, and how is it related to the number of protons in the nucleus? you will get these answers by reading this article on Atomic number and Atomic mass.
 Atomic number of an element can be defined as the number of protons present in the nucleus which can be denoted by the symbol Z, and simply as we can better understand the atomic number by taking an example i.e. if we see the hydrogen atom which contains one proton so the atomic number of hydrogen atom will be one, similarly for the sodium atom it will be 11 owing to the total 11 proton in its nucleus.

 This Story also Contains

-1. Atomic mass
+1. Atomic Number

-2. Atomic number and atomic mass of elements
+2. Atomic mass

 Atomic Number Mass Number - Definition, Example, Formula & Calculation, FAQs

-So, from the above fact we can say that the dependency of the atomic number is based only on the protons in the element not on the electrons or neutrons, so by using this statement we can create a relation mathematically as;
+So, from the above fact we can say that the dependency of the atomic number is based only on the protons in the element, not on the electrons or neutrons, so by using this statement, we can create a relation mathematically as;

 Z = no. of protons = no. of electrons